Bangkok Street Food - Part 1

 Bangkok Street Food is a melting pot of Southeast Asian flavours, and as part of the overall cuisine of Thailand, is one of the most iconic and well-known cuisines worldwide.
 Thai cuisine has an emphasis on lightly cooked ingredients with strong aromatic fragrances, and a complex blend of the 4 fundamental tastes of sweet, sour, bitter, and salty.
 The key in Thailand cuisine is not simplicity, but a good balance of these 4 tastes.
 Bangkok Street Food exemplifies this balance.

 Food in Bangkok can be found in pushcarts along the streets, in cafes, mid-range eateries or fine restaurants.
 Meals typically consist of white rice, several dipping sauces and condiments, along with other complementary dishes served together, and shared amongst diners.
 Food is consumed with hands, or with a fork and spoon, and chopsticks are rarely used by Thai people.
 Bangkok Street Food is noted for its spiciness, and for its use of fresh herbs and spices.
-Common herbs include cilantro, lemongrass, Thai basil and mint.
-Other common flavors in Thailand food come from ginger, tamarind, garlic, kaffir lime, chili and fish sauce.
+Common herbs include cilantro, lemongrass, Thai holy basil and mint.
+Other common flavors in Thailand food come from ginger, tamarind, garlic, galangal, kaffir lime, chili, and fish sauce.

 Breakfast in Bangkok is rather light, and very similar to dishes in Chinese cuisine, such as porridge or soy milk.
 Individual one-plate dishes often include rice or noodles, along with 1 type of meat or seafood.
 There is a large variety of desserts in Thai cuisine, although many people in Bangkok typically also consume fresh fruit as a dessert.
 Deep-fried insects are an exotic snack in Bangkok Street Food, and while fairly bland on their own, are often flavoured with herbs and spices to enhance their taste.